tstoeter/omero-documentation/omero/developers/Python.rst

 .. note::
    When installing the binaries, if an error like ``zeroc_ice-3.6.5-cp311-cp311-macosx_11_0_universal2.whl is not a supported wheel on this platform`` occurs, this is probably due to the fact that your Python environment is not compatible with the platform compatibility tags of the pre-built wheel.
-In that case, you may find that creating a conda environment with ``-c conda-forge`` gives a different set of tags that may help.
+In that case, you may find that creating a conda environment using the ``conda-forge`` channel i.e. ``-c conda-forge`` gives a different set of tags that may help.
    Otherwise, we recommend to install the Ice-Python bindings using the binaries from the ``conda-forge`` channel, see example below.